Welcome to the Manualism Page!

 Gerry Phillips, of Troy, Michigan, has a number of manualism videos on YouTube and other sites.
 Also, Shane Ebert, of Fargo, North Dakota, has done some innovative work with rythmical manualism.
 David Fast, a director of films, from Toronto, plays his hands, having done recordings of the USA and Russian national anthems, among others.

-Bruce Gaston of Gaston and Purcell may be the first manualist to have been featured on worldwide television (CNN Jan.
+Bruce Gaston of Gaston and Purcell was featured on worldwide television (CNN Jan.
 31, 1996).
-He almost assuredly is the first manualist to use vibrato (the wavering of pitch that singers and other instrumentalists use) during note production.
-This technique alone took 15 years to master.
+He is known for his use of vibrato (the wavering of pitch that singers and other instrumentalists use) during note production.
 See Mr. Handman's latest video HERE.

 The Four Squeezins are presently the only known manualism duo.
 They have a number of videos on YouTube.